roy-ganz/toql/book/src/4-derive/10-keys.md

 ## Joins
 *Inner* joins can also have the `key` attribute.
 This is useful for association tables.

-For a join used as a key the SQL builder takes the primary key(s) of the joined struct to guess the foreign key columns.
+For a join used as a key the SQL builder takes the primary key of the joined struct to guess the foreign key columns.

 #### Example:
 ```rust